Chelsea-Marie/computer-science/Develop/gist-template.md

 ### Quantifiers

-Quantifiers specify how many times a character can appear in a sequence.
+Quantifiers specify how many times a character can appear in a pattern.
 The most common ones are: * (0 or more), + (1 or more), and ?
 (0 or one).
 You can also put them together: {1,3}.

  ^\w{1,3}$